 Building Research Relationships with Indigenous Communities (BRRIC) aims to disseminate knowledge among academic stakeholders for engaging in transformative Indigenous research utilizing best practices and methods for producing results and findings that benefit all parties involved.

 In the past, research has been exploitative and harmful to Indigenous communities.
 BRRIC aims to reshape and redefine the research relationship so that it is reciprocal and beneficial to all involved parties.
-Indigenous research should be guided by and lead with and/or in collaboration with Indigenous peoples, communities, and organizations.
+Indigenous research should be guided by and led with and/or in collaboration with Indigenous peoples, communities, and organizations.

 This course provides researchers with the skills to respectfully engage with Indigenous communities in a culturally sensitive and appropriate manner.
 It provides information on the historic research relationship with Indigenous communities to contextualize the need for informed consent and transparency.